fr-ser/grafana-sqlite-datasource/README.md

 1. Run this command: `grafana-cli plugins install frser-sqlite-datasource`
 2. Restart the Grafana server.
-3. Login in with a user that has admin rights.
-This is needed to create datasources.
-4. To make sure the plugin was installed, check the list of installed datasources.
+3. To make sure the plugin was installed, check the list of installed data sources.
 Click the Plugins item in the main menu.
-Both core datasources and installed datasources will appear.
+Both core data sources and installed data sources will appear.

 ### Latest Version: Installing the newest Plugin Version on an Existing Grafana With the CLI